MarkMoretto/rpn_exercise/README.md

 &nbsp;

+## How-To:

+From UNIX/Linux terminal -

+1. Clone repo to local drive
+2. `cd` into `rpn_exercise`
-### Run from UNIX/Linux terminal:
+3. Run the following from the command line:

 ```bash
 $ ./launch-rpn.sh
 ```

-Once launched, type `help` to see a list of available commands.
+Once launched, you can type `help` to see a list of available commands.
+Typing `help [command]` will bring up more information.

+To quit the program, type `q` or `exit`.

 &nbsp;

-## Tests
+## Testing

-To run unittests, from root folder and UNIX/Linux terminal, run:
+To run unittests, from the root folder in your cloned instance, run:

 ```bash
 $ ./run-tests.sh